Subsidized Internships Available

 Internships must be a minimum of 20 hours, but could expand to 60 or more.

 The Foundation for California Community Colleges (FCCC) has generously offered to pay for up to 20 hours of the internship and serve as the employer of record.
-The Cabrillo College Foundation (CCF) has also generously agreed to subsidize some additional internship hours.
-Additional hours beyond those subsidized by the FCCC and CCF would be paid by the internship host.
-Employers may also host unpaid internships.
+The Cabrillo College Foundation (CCF) has also generously agreed to subsidize additional internship hours up to 60.
+Additional hours beyond those subsidized by the FCCC and CCF might be paid by the internship host.